24 May 2018Tips for Tracking with MyNetDiary When You Have Chronic Kidney Disease

 In addition to finding basic food items already entered in the database, you have the option of entering a custom food item.
 If you want tips on how to log custom food items, read More Tips for Food Logging.

-A particularly useful feature of Maximum membership is the ability to copy & customize system foods, not just your own custom foods.
+A particularly useful feature of Premium membership is the ability to copy & customize system foods, not just your own custom foods.
 This will save you a lot of time if you want to update a brand food to include potassium or phosphorus content (using data from the USDA basic food item).
 This feature is accessible in the web program.